opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 Parameters listing authorities or lines that preferably should not be used in trip patters.

-A cost is applied to boarding nonpreferred authorities or lines.
+A cost is applied to boarding nonpreferred authorities or routes.

 The routing engine will add extra penalty - on the *unpreferred* routes and/or agencies using a cost function.
 The cost function (`unpreferredCost`) is defined as a linear function of the form